LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

 ---
 - How to use/choose Spark/PySpark home to use from python
   - simple way to make import pyspark work in python (`pip install pyspark`)
-  - more sofisticated: you want to choose the Spark version and/or (re)use an existing Spark home:
+  - more sophisticated: you want to choose the Spark version and/or (re)use an existing Spark home:
      ```
         pip install findspark

         python
         import findspark
-        findspark.init('/home/luca/Spark/spark-3.0.1-bin-hadoop3.2') #set path to SPARK_HOME
+        findspark.init('/home/luca/Spark/spark-3.2.0-bin-hadoop3.2') #set path to SPARK_HOME
      ```
   - note: when using bin/pyspark, this is not relevant, as pyspark from the current SPARK_HOME will be used in this case